 AFTER NARIP’S PITCH SESSION:

-- NARIP provides guest music supervisor with participant one-sheets and all music from NARIP’s Session, including notes detailing the guest music supervisor’s interest in specific tracks.
+- NARIP provides guest music supervisor (or synch agent) with participant one-sheets and all music from NARIP’s Session, including notes detailing the guest’s interest in specific tracks.

-- If requested by guest music supervisor, NARIP conveys additional tracks, remixes, instrumentals etc. to him.
+- If requested by guest, NARIP conveys additional tracks, remixes, instrumentals etc. to him.

-- If approved by guest music supervisor, NARIP provides his contact details to registrants.
+- If approved by guest, NARIP provides his contact details to registrants.